isc-projects/kea/doc/sphinx/arm/admin.rst

    useful when upgrading Kea.

 -  ``lease-dump`` — dumps the contents of the lease database (for MySQL or PostgreSQL backends) to a CSV (comma-separated values) text file.
-(Support for the Cassandra backend has been deprecated.)

    The first line of the file contains the column names.
 This can be used as a way to switch from a database backend to a memfile backend.
    Alternatively, it can be used as a diagnostic tool, so it provides a portable